awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 1. Choose **Finish**\.
 The **Subscriptions** page displays both subscriptions\.

-## Step 6: Deploy the AWS Greengrass Group<a name="lra-console-deploy-group"></a>
+## Step 6: Deploy the AWS IoT Greengrass Group<a name="lra-console-deploy-group"></a>

 In this step, you deploy the current version of the group definition\.

-1. Make sure that the AWS Greengrass core is running\.
+1. Make sure that the AWS IoT Greengrass core is running\.
 Run the following commands in your Raspberry Pi terminal, as needed\.

    1. To check whether the daemon is running: